AdriaanDeVos/sdm-phr/README.md

 2. Build the docker image with: `docker build -t sdm .`
 3. Run the docker image with: `docker run -it sdm`

+## Docker for Development
+1. For running and debugging our code you need to do this within the docker container as the libraries are otherwise not installed.
+Therefore we suggest using Pycharm Professional (available with a student license) and to use their docker integration. https://www.jetbrains.com/pycharm/download/
+2. Make sure to configure the docker integration so it can connect to the docker API: https://www.jetbrains.com/help/pycharm/docker-connection-settings.html
+3. Configure a remote interpreter to use the sdm:latest image: https://www.jetbrains.com/help/pycharm/using-docker-as-a-remote-interpreter.html

+For manual testing you could use shared folders: `docker run -it --mount type=bind,source="$(pwd)",target=/sdm-phr sdm`
+If you are using a different operating system than linux you might have to change the `$(pwd)` to the source directory containg the code.

 ## Recommendations
 1. ABE (2020) with Python 3.7 according to this installation: https://lrusso96.github.io/blog/cryptography/2021/03/04/charm-setup.html
 2. open-ABE (2021) building CLI executables within a docker instance